amanmadov/msin617-final-project/README.md

 Since coding bootcamps are the most popular way of learning software development these days, I have tried to simulate a coding bootcamp academy for Touro University.

-- I have tried to follow responsive design guidelines for the project and tested all pages with different devices (both desktop and mobile).
+- [x] Tried to follow `responsive design guidelines` for the project and tested all pages with different devices.
-- Color codes and the combinations are taken from Touro's GST website.
+- [x] Color codes and the combinations are taken from `Touro University GST` website.
-- Some of the text content is copied from Touro's GST website and Udacity's website.
+- [x] Some of the text content is copied from `Touro University GST` website and vUdacity` website.
-- Images are taken from Pexels.com.
+- [x] Images are taken from `pexels.com`.
-- Only font-awesome icons and Google's 'Poppins' font is used as an external resource.
+- [x] Only `font-awesome icons` and Google's `Poppins` text font was used as an external resource.
-- No CSS framework is used throughout the project.
+- [x] No CSS framework is used throughout the project.
-- Every CSS rule and HTML sections for different parts of the website is commented in detail.
+- [x] Every CSS rule and HTML sections for different parts of the website is commented in detail.

 <!-- TABLE OF CONTENTS -->
 <details>